felipejsborges/gostack_bootcamp_challenges/README.md

 [09 - Database relationships in Node.js](/tree/master/09_database_relationships)

-<blockquote>P.s.: The first (01) challenge was create a personal schedule for the bootcamp.
-There's only technical content here.</blockquote>
+P.s.: The first (01) challenge was create a personal schedule for the bootcamp.
+There's only technical content here.

 by Felipe Borges<br>
 [LinkedIn](https://www.linkedin.com/in/felipejsborges) | [GitHub](https://github.com/felipejsborges)